 And there is nothing better than slathering on some vegan butter and eating them warm from the oven.

-We’re big fans of banana bread round these parts, so I knew that banana bread muffins would also be a surefire hit.
+We’re big fans of vegan banana bread around these parts, so I knew that vegan banana bread muffins would also be a surefire hit.

 And that they were!

 I made two batches of these babies when I was testing my recipe, and with 24 banana bread muffins at our place one might’ve thought they might last a few days, but oh no.

 They were gone in about 24 hours!
 Jaye was eating them 3 at a time.
 Bless that man’s metabolism!

 I love them spread with vegan butter but Jaye eats them as is.

 I tried making a batch using muffin liners, but I wasn’t a fan.
 The reason being that when they’re still warm from the oven (which is the best time to tuck in in my view), they’re hard to get out of the liners, half of them gets left behind inside the muffin liner.
 It’s only once they’re cooled completely that this stops being an issue.

 So leaving the muffin liners out of the equation completely solved this problem.